gunjit3/CleaningData/README.md

 run_analysis.R will read in the training and test data sets for all subjects, activities and features.
 The script will then filter all the mean and standard deviation features and average them up for each subject for each activity.

-For detailed information on the column please refer to the codebook : https://github.com/gunjit3/CleaningData/blob/master/Codebook.md
+For detailed information on the column please refer to the [codebook](https://github.com/gunjit3/CleaningData/blob/master/Codebook.md)